-Long-term effects of high-quality, universal Pre-K include increased high-school graduation rates, increased years of education completed, higher earnings, and reductions in crime and teen pregnancy.
+Long-term effects of high-quality, Pre-K include increased high-school graduation rates, increased years of education completed, higher earnings, and reductions in crime and teen pregnancy.

 - Provides health benefits.
 Preschool participants are more likely to go to a doctor, receive appropriate immunizations and screenings, and get dental care.
 In the long-term, the cognitive and social emotional gains children get from quality Pre-K are associated with improved health in adulthood. - Provides a significant financial return.
-High quality Pre-K programs are turn.
-High quality Pre-K programs are a wise financial investment.
+High-quality Pre-K programs are a wise financial investment.
 Nobel Prize winning economist James Heckman estimates a \$7-\$10 return on investment for every dollar spent on Pre-K.